Skip to main content

 Root guard is a feature in Spanning Tree Protocol (STP) that prevents a switch port from becoming a root port if it receives superior Bridge Protocol Data Units (BPDUs) from another switch.
 When root guard is enabled on a port, it discards incoming BPDUs from switches that claim to be the root bridge.

-Check switch topology, STP configuration, specifically root bridge settings
+Check switch topology, STP configuration, specifically root bridge settings.

-MV devices having issues uploading to cloud
+MV devices are having issues uploading to the cloud.

-Check network settings for MV, also check firewall settings
+• Check network settings for MV.

 Potential Hardware Problem

-Please open a support case.
+Open a support case.

-Issues reaching/talking to NTP servers
+Issues reaching/talking to NTP servers.

 • Confirm an NTP server is configured on the switch in the running configuration (ntp server {address}).